As seen in:

 - Maintained speed average at 95% vs other pickers.

 - Was named picker of the month five times.
 Received 10 commendations.

-Do this, and you'll beat the rest.
+Do this with your warehouse skills, and you'll beat the rest.

 But don't make the HR manager read another generic shipping and receiving resume.